mpff/elastes/cran-comments.md

     cker (15:63, 16:37)
     et (16:42)

- -> These are not misspelled.
+ -> These words are not misspelled.

   Found the following (possibly) invalid URLs:
     URL: https://doi.org/10.1111/biom.13706